-Fig.9: High resolution line sensor image
+Fig. 10: High Resolution RGB line sensor image

-Fig.10: Pan-sharpened frame sensor
+Fig. 11: Pan sharpened (colorized) digital frame sensor image

-10. Remote Sensing and the line sensor as BRDF research tool
+10. ADS40 as BRDF research tool in Remote Sensing

 Digital airborne surveys have become an integral part of forestland management, precision agriculture, environmental change detection and urban planning in large part replacing extensive field surveys.
 With current digital mapping capabilities, acquiring fast, accurate imagery is now not only essential, but also cost effective.
 Whatever the user's needs he faces the challenge of choosing the best technology for his investment.

 Precision techniques yielding high-resolution, geo-referenced, airborne digital imagery are designed to enhance human interpretation, classification and quantification techniques and to make trouble spots apparent at very short notice or well before any damage occurs.

-With the introduction of the airborne multiple line, high-resolution push broom scanner with its forward, nadir and backward looking scenes of the same area a new tool has emerged which allows research in reflection properties of vegetation and soil - the so called BRDF (bi-directional reflectance distribution function).
+With the introduction of the airborne multiple line, highresolution push broom scanner with its forward, nadir and backward looking scenes of the same area a new tool has emerged which allows research in reflection properties of vegetation and soil - the so called BRDF (bi-directional reflectance distribution function).
 [4]